KhaledHosseini/play-microservices/scheduler/scheduler-service/readme.md

 ```
 > - Run `go mod tidy`
 > - Run `go run cmd/main.go`
 > - While our server is running, go to docker desktop and restart grpcui-service.
 Now go to `http://localhost:5000/`.
-If everything goes on plan, you can connect the server.
+If everything goes on plan, you can connect to the server.

 ![grpcui-start](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/rkff8ngf3rrevkkspbw1.PNG)